MehediKhokon/Book-api-django/README.md

 - *react*

 ### DRF
 Django rest framework.
 Django package that ease the process of creating api in django framework.
-Out of box it has some powerful built in class.
+Out of box it has some powerful built in classes.

 #### live link
 _no live view_